sekunho/sekun.dev/blog/content/posts/create-static-binaries-and-docker-images-with-nix/index.md

 }
 ```

+I removed `gitSubmodules = true` since it wasn't necessary anymore. `buildPackage`
-Since `buildPackage` just spits out an attribute set, I can override it to add
+just spits out an attribute set, I can override it to add more things.
+Here, I
-more things.
-Here, I added new native build inputs (build time), new steps to
+added new native build inputs (build time), new steps to `buildPhase`, and
-`buildPhase`, and `installPhase` for the static assets.
+`installPhase` for the static assets.

 And I ran it like this: